-The following curriculum has been designed to provide practical training for the person interested in working in one of several occupations, including general office clerk, receptionist, typist, stenographer, file clerk, dictating machine operator, or bookkeeper.
-It is recommended for those who like to work with people who wish to prepare for work in a minimum of time.
+The following curriculum has been designed to provide practical training for the person interested in working in one of the following occupations: general office clerk, receptionist, typist, stenographer, file clerk, dictating machine operator, or bookkeeper.
+It is recommended for those who like dealing with people and wishing to prepare for work in a minimum of time.

-An advisor will work with the student to develop to work with people and who wish to prepare for work in a minimum of time.
+An advisor will work with student to develop a complete program to fit the student's needs for desired occupation.

+It is recommended for those who like dealing with people and wishing to prepare for work in a minimum of time.

-A certificate of completion is awarded to those students satisfactorily completing the required curriculum including core courses as listed and approved electives.
+A certificate of completion is awarded to those students satisfactorily completing the required curriculum including core courses as listed and approved electives to prepare the student for the occupation of his choice for a minimum of 45 term units.